Pemetrexed (Alimta ®)

 Back to top

 Your eyes may become sore and inflamed (conjunctivitis).
-Your doctor can prescribe eye drops if you need them.
+Tell your doctor if this happens.
+They can prescribe eye drops to help.

 Changes in the way the kidneys and liver work